Skip to Content

 hands holding grinch template

-Begin to make the Grinch by cutting a popsicle stick into thirds with the scissors.
-Line up 4 popsicle sticks.
+First, guide your child to cut a popsicle stick into thirds with the scissors.
+Line up four popsicle sticks.
 Stretch out a glue dot onto the short popsicle stick pieces you just cut.
-Glue these to the 4 popsicle stick group at the top, bottom, and middle of the sticks.
+Glue these to the four popsicle stick group at the top, bottom, and middle of the sticks.

 hands gluing popsicle stick together

 Flip the secured popsicle stick base over and paint a little over half of the length Grinch green.
 Paint the remaining bottom section red.
 Let dry completely before moving on.
-It only takes about 10 minutes to dry if you do 1-2 thin coats of acrylic paint.
+If you use 1-2 thin coats of acrylic paint, it only takes about 10 minutes to dry.

 hands painting popsicle sticks red and green